markraley/versioned-polymorphic-buffers/README.md

 Versioned Polymorphic Buffers (vpbuf) is a language and platform neutral way of serializing structured data, either as flatten messages or to file.
 All data elements have a version range assigned to them and therefore may come in and out of scope as the version numbers are advanced between releases.

+Advanced protocol design features such as continuous structure reordering and salting data creation/validation that are demonstrated.

 Currently cplusplus, python, and javascript are supported using a binary wire format based on a subset of AMF3.

 ## Basics - Language Interoperability - vpbuf/examples/poker/rel1